OrderX8/PracticeProjects/README.md

 # PracticeProjects
-This is a list of the projects I make for practice.
+This is a list of the projects I made for practice.

 | Project Name  | Link  |
 | --- | --- |